To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-Delta Dental and its affiliates, like AARP, provide dental insurance plans to nearly 30% of all Americans through their employee and individual policies.
-They also offer the largest network of dentists compared to other dental plans.
+Like AARP, Delta Dental and its affiliates provide dental insurance plans to nearly 30% of all Americans through their employee and individual policies.
+They also offer the largest network of dentists compared to other dental programs.

-Delta provides a wide variety of excellent dental insurance and discount plan options, whether you only need basic services or complex procedures.
+Delta provides a wide variety of excellent dental insurance and discount plan options, whether you only need basic services or more complicated procedures.
 You also have a choice between HMO and PPO insurance coverage.

 United Healthcare has an extensive network of dentists nationwide and offers several plans, from 100% preventative care coverage to low-cost copay plans.
 If you have excellent dental health, United Healthcare is a good choice.
 If you require complex coverage, however, you may want to look elsewhere.

 United Healthcare has long waiting periods for such basic treatments as fillings and extractions, and you have to wait a year for coverage of major treatments, such as root canals and crowns.
 They also don’t cover some pre-existing conditions that other providers do.

 eHealth, our number one pick for the best online health insurance marketplace, has all the standard options for dental insurance.
 They also offer a comprehensive collection of major medical, vision, and other types of insurance in most states.

 Be sure to read our eHealth review to learn more about this fantastic online marketplace that can help you find and choose the best options for you and your family.